Ironclad-Project/Gloire/README.md

 ## Running

-Gloire as built from this repository will result in a live non-persistent image with the option for installing.
-So keep in mind that when doing changes to the filesystem.

 > [!IMPORTANT]
 > For disk images, the minimum amount of memory is 500M for the graphical
 > targets and 200M for the terminal-only ones.